anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 : The process where a Pledge obtains cryptographic key material to identify and trust future interactions within a specific domain network.
 Based on imprinted key material provided during the manufacturing process (see: Imprint).
+   This term was used in {{RFC8366}}, but has been supplanted by the term Onboarding.

 Domain:
 : The set of entities or infrastructure under common administrative control.
   The goal of the onboarding protocol is to enable a Pledge to join a domain and obtain domain specific security credentials.
+  This term is not related to the similiar DNS term.

 Imprint:
 : The process where a device obtains the cryptographic key material to